![]() |

 The Student Award endowment Fund was established to generate income to fund all student prizes and travel awards.
 Five dollars of every Regular membership goes toward the student endowment fund.

 There is no minimum number of students that must present for an award to be given.
 A prize is awarded if the judges agree that at least one presentation was outstanding enough quality to warrant special recognition.
-Each student is rated on specific criteria within broad categories of overall effectiveness, scientific content, and quality of presentation (Student Award Judging Criteria).
+Each student is rated on specific criteria within broad categories of overall effectiveness, scientific content, and quality of presentation (see scoring criteria).
 The same standards are applied to graduate and undergraduate prizes.
-The student must clearly be the senior contributing author but need not be the sole author of the paper.
+The student must clearly be the senior contributing author but need not be the sole author of the presentation.
 Volunteers judge oral presentations and posters during the meeting.
 Members are asked to volunteer to judge when they pre-register for the meeting or when they arrive at the meeting.
 We try to have 3 judges per presentation and each judge is asked to evaluate no more than 5 presentations.
 Usually about 5 – 7 people volunteer during pre-registration, and we need about 10-15 judges.
 Assignments are made by the Local Organizing Committee and distributed before or at the meeting.
-Judges should not be asked to judge papers that are too close together in the oral session as they need time to fill out the forms between talks.
+Judges should not be asked to judge presentations that are too close together in the oral session as they need time to fill out the forms between talks.
 Packages for the judges, with student assignments and evaluation sheets, will be available at the Registration desk.

 At the meeting, the judges fill out an evaluation form and then caucus to decide upon the best presentation.
 The evaluation sheet is only a guide for the judges who make the final decision at the caucus.
 The evaluation forms will be distributed to the students after the awards are decided.